computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 4. Experiment with different sampling strategies, including examples of the data your model produces.
 Include a brief analysis of the obtained results.

 ## Language Model Bias
 One problem with machine learning models that are trained on large internet-based text corpora is that they exhibit biases that exist in the training data, for example gender bias.
 In this task, you will get the chance to uncover some of these biases on your own.
-Using a masked language model demo developed by TA Sihao (found here), explore the  following questions.
+Using a masked language model demo developed by our TA Sihao [(found here)](http://dickens.seas.upenn.edu:4001/), explore the following questions.
 In order to use the demo, you need to copy the prompt into the “Mandatory sentence..” box, and keep the default selection as “per-token independent selections”.

 ### Tasks
 1. Consider the prompt: `The @ was on his way to lunch.` What are the top 5 most likely professions that the language model predicts?